cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 ### St Andral's Church (N1)

 ### Blue Water Inn (N2)
+>Gray smoke issues from the chimney of this large, two-story wooden building with a stone foundation and sagging tile roof, upon which several ravens have perched.
+A painted wooden sign hanging above the main entrance depicts a blue waterfall.

+- A bed costs

 ### Burgomaster's Mansion (N3)
 in [[Izek Strazni|Izek]]'s room: "You open the door to a rather Spartan bedroom.
 There's the bed a chest of drawers and some shelves.
 Or rather, it would be sparse if it weren't filled with hundreds of handmade dolls.
 And they all... look... just like...
 YOU."